Muhamed555/CvPal/documentation/readme.md

 - `exclusive` (bool): If True, finds files that contain only the specified label.
 Default is False.

 #### Returns:
-- `list`: A list of files containing the label.
+- `list`: A list of tubles containing both the image and its corresponding label file.

 ### `report`
 Creates a DataFrame that contains columns for image path, label, and label path.